Jasmin St. Claire: Professional wrestling career

 St. Claire had a brief stint in ECW, during which she sparred with the "Queen of Extreme" Francine.
 St. Claire also made appearances for XPW.
 She made a few appearances for the XWF under the name Jazzy, and managed The Public Enemy.

 In July 2002, St. Claire made two appearances for Total Nonstop Action Wrestling.
 During the first, on July 10, 2002, she performed a strip-tease.
 A week later, on July 17, Francine attacked St. Claire while she was being interviewed by Goldy Locks.
 The two had a match later that night which resulted in both women being stripped to their underwear.
 It ended in a disqualification after interference by The Blue Meanie, and Francine was taken away on a stretcher.
 This was St. Claire's only wrestling appearance.

-St. Claire also bankrolled and helped to run the Pro-Pain Pro Wrestling (3PW) promotion with her then longtime boyfriend Brian Heffron, former ECW star "Blue Meanie".
-She has said she was trained by Heffron for about a year before stepping into the ring.
-She acted as manager for both Heffron and The Public Enemy.

-Jasmine is currently in Juggalo Championship Wrestling as a manager of Congo Kong and Mr Happy.
+St. Claire is currently in Juggalo Championship Wrestling as a manager of Kongo Kong and Mr Happy.